Mrt134/Experimental/1.0luminadocumentation/testintro.rst

           and log back in.

 The rest of this Handbook describes the Lumina Configuration utility, other various utilities built into Lumina, and Lumina plugins.
-It then describes how you can contribute to the Lumina Project and lists the changelogs for each version of Lumina.
+Also, the handbook shows how you can get involved improving Lumina as well as reproducing the change log for each major release of Lumina.

 .. _Initial Settings: